forseti-security/forseti-security/_docs/quickstarts/explain/index.md

 In the latest version, IAM Explain is functional complete without a Forseti deployment (see below for steps).
 When you deploy IAM Explain, it creates a GCE instance and a MySQL database.
-In order to use IAM Explain you login to the GCE instance and use the command line tool `forseti_iam`.
+In order to use IAM Explain, you can login to the GCE instance and use the command line tool `forseti_iam`.
 See below for usage examples.

 Because IAM Explain and its API are still in early development, third party